From: $10,745 USD

 Day 2: At your leisure to explore the cosmopolitan city of Melbourne.
 The many attractions of the city vary from the spectacular parklands and gardens that surround the city, to the museums and festivals that are a continuing part of the city life.
 Excellent restaurants are on every corner and cater to every taste in the world.

-Day 3: Today embark on your Wildlife Journey with Echidna Walkabout.
+Day 3: Today embark on your privately guided Wildlife Journey with Echidna Walkabout.
 Travel past internationally acclaimed RAMSAR wetlands of the Lakes District of East Gippsland before traveling by ferry to an island sanctuary in the wetlands with a thriving colony of wild Koalas.
 Take a walk through the forest spotting these delightful animals in the wild, and learning about their lives.
 You may also see Echidnas, Wallabies and Kangaroos and many colorful parrots, honeyeaters and seabirds which you can help record for conservation purposes.
-Dinner tonight is in a local restaurant and your accommodation is a homestead in a charming small town.
+Dinner tonight is in a local restaurant and your accommodation is a homestead in a small town, such as Snowy River Homestead, Orbost, or similar.
+Lunch and dinner included.

-Day 6: This morning, depart East Gippsland after one last visit to the beach at the Mouth of the Snowy River.
-On the way back to Melbourne, visit the Krowathunkoolong Keeping Place, an informative Aboriginal Cultural Centre in Bairnsdale.
-Also, search for Grey-headed Flying-foxes in their daytime roosts beside the river at Bairnsdale (a large colony set up there in 2013, and at the time of writing provide great viewing opportunities.
+Day 6: Depart East Gippsland after one last visit to the beach at the Mouth of the Snowy River.
+On the return to Melbourne, visit the Krowathunkoolong Keeping Place, an informative Aboriginal Cultural Centre in Bairnsdale.
+Also search for Grey-headed Flying-foxes in their daytime roosts beside the river at Bairnsdale (a large colony set up there in 2013, and at the time of writing provide great viewing opportunities.
 They may move on at any time though).
 Transfer back to Melbourne arriving in the late afternoon.
+Breakfast and lunch are included today.

 Day 8: An early start as you fly to Port Lincoln, where your Australian Coastal Safaris guide will greet you at the airport on your arrival.
 The first day of touring takes you to Big Swamp Wetland, a unique habitat for many documented rare wildlife, bird species, threatened plant species, fresh water tortoise, native fish and invertebrates.
 Next, head to Coffin Bay, an area of outstanding beauty, world famous oysters and home to a variety of important species of flora and fauna.